Fully updated in January 2024

 You could also spend a night in Crayfish River instead of just stopping by on your way to Calibishie, giving you more time to get familiar with Kalinago Culture.
 Most importantly, a couple of additional days give you more time to soak up the unique, relaxed atmosphere of the island.

-If you’re island-hopping and can only afford a couple of days on Dominica, you can still see the essential sights the island has to offer.
+If you’re island-hopping and can really only afford a couple of days on Dominica, you can still see some of the essential sights the island has to offer.

 For example, if you have three days, I would suggest that you move straight to Trafalgar and spend 2 days exploring the most important natural attractions of Morne Trois Pitons National Park (Boiling Lake, Freshwater and Boeri Lake, Titou Gorge, Middleham and Trafalgar Falls).
 On the third day, move up to Portsmouth to take a boat trip on the Indian River and explore historic Fort Shirley.